Path-of-Terraria/PathOfTerraria/.github/README.md

 There are several mods that can help us do local development.
 I recommend the following:
 1) Dragonlens - https://steamcommunity.com/sharedfiles/filedetails/?id=2939737748
 2) Structurehelper - https://steamcommunity.com/sharedfiles/filedetails/?id=2790924965

+### Standards

+#### Semantic Commits
+This repository is setup to automatically tag and release new versions of the mod based on the branching structure.
+Merges into `qa` -> Releases a prerelease tag
+Merges into `main` -> Releases a production tag

+Utilize semantic commits when commiting as these are used to generate the changelog.
+Commit messages should be treated as changelog ready messaging and should be conscise and direct.
+More on semantic commmits here: https://www.conventionalcommits.org/en/v1.0.0/

 ### Project Notes